Last Updated: October 27, 2025

 Early Life and Career Beginnings

-Lily Allen was born in 1985 in London, England to film producer Alison Owen and comedian Keith Allen.
-She has three siblings: Sarah, Alfie Allen (who would later become famous as a star of "Game Of Thrones"), and Rebecca.
-When she was only three, Allen appeared in an episode of the television series "The Comic Strip Presents…," which her father had cowritten.
+Lily Allen was born on May 2, 1985, in London, England.
+She is the daughter of film producer Alison Owen and comedian Keith Allen.
+She has three siblings: Sarah, Alfie Allen (who would later become famous as a star of "Game of Thrones"), and Rebecca.
+When she was only three, Lily appeared in an episode of the television series "The Comic Strip Presents…," which her father had co-written.
 Shortly after, Allen's father left the family, leading them to live on a council estate.
-Later, the family settled in Islington, where they lived with comedian Harry Enfield, whom Allen's mother was dating.
+Later, the family settled in Islington, where they lived with comedian Harry Enfield, whom Lily's mother was dating.
 As a youth, Allen went to a total of 13 schools, being expelled from many of them due to her smoking and drinking.
 To refocus her energy on something more productive, she began singing and playing the piano, and also played guitar, trumpet, and violin.

-In 1998, Allen had a brief role in the historical biopic "Elizabeth."
+In 1998, Lily had a brief role in the historical biopic "Elizabeth."
 The same year, she appeared in the music video for Fat Les' "Vindaloo."
 At the age of 15, Allen dropped out of school.
-Her big break came shortly after, when, on a trip with her family to Ibiza, she met her first manager, George Lamb.
+Her big break came shortly after when, on a trip with her family to Ibiza, she met her first manager, George Lamb.
 She went on to use her father's connections to get signed to London Records in 2002.
-Allen subsequently started writing songs, and worked with the production duo Future Cut in a small office studio.
+Lily subsequently started writing songs and worked with the production duo Future Cut in a small office studio.

 Music Breakthroughs

-In 2009, Allen released her second album, "It's Not Me, It's You," which debuted at number one in the UK, Australia, and Canada.
-Its hit singles included "Not Fair," "Fuck You," and the number-one hit "The Fear."
-Later in 2009, Allen announced that she was taking a break from music to focus on an acting career.
+In 2009, Allen released her second album, "It's Not Me, It's You," which debuted at #1 in the UK, Australia, and Canada.
+Its hit singles included "Not Fair," "Fuck You," and the #1 hit "The Fear."
+Later in 2009, Lily announced that she was taking a break from music to focus on an acting career.
 However, she returned to her music in 2014, when she released her third studio album, "Sheezus," which spawned the hit singles "Hard Out Here" and "Air Balloon."
 Four years later, Allen released "No Shame," an electropop album that focused on her marriage, friendships, and substance abuse, in addition to social and political issues.
-The album made it to number eight on the UK Albums Chart.
+The album made it to #8 on the UK Albums Chart.

 Lily Allen Net Worth